pachyderm/pachyderm/doc/docs/master/deploy-manage/deploy/deploy-w-proxy.md

-# Deploy Pachyderm With Envoy: One Port For All External Traffic
+# Deploy Pachyderm With a Proxy: One Port For All External Traffic

-We are now shipping Pachyderm with an **optional embedded proxy ([Envoy](https://www.envoyproxy.io/))** allowing Pachyderm to expose one single port to the Internet (whether you access `pachd` over gRPC using `pachctl`, or `console` over HTTP, for example).
+We are now shipping Pachyderm with an **optional embedded proxy** allowing Pachyderm to expose one single port externally (whether you access `pachd` over gRPC using `pachctl`, or `console` over HTTP, for example).

-This page is an add-on to existing installation instructions in the case where you chose to enable Envoy when deploying Pachyderm.
+This page is an add-on to existing installation instructions in the case where you chose to deploy Pachyderm with an embedded proxy.
 The steps below replace all or parts of the existing installation documentation.
 We will let you know when to use them and which section they overwrite.

 !!!
 Note "TL;DR"
-    - When Envoy is activated, Pachyderm is reachable through **one TCP port for all incoming grpc (grpcs), console (HTTP/HTTPS), s3 gateway, OIDC, and dex traffic**, then routes each call to the appropriate backend microservice without any additional configuration.
+    - When the proxy option is activated, Pachyderm is reachable through **one TCP port for all incoming grpc (grpcs), console (HTTP/HTTPS), s3 gateway, OIDC, and dex traffic**, then routes each call to the appropriate backend microservice without any additional configuration.
-    - To deploy Pachyderm with Envoy, enable the proxy as follow:
+    - Enable the proxy as follow:

     ```yaml
     proxy: